JazzWorks Canada

 Options

 Option 1.
-The Composers' Symposium is devoted to individual and small group instruction in composition and arranging.
+Composers' Symposium.
+Are you working on an original composition and value professional input?
+Do you have a tune you are arranging and need that little extra help polishing it?
+Do you have a riff in your head that you just can’t shake and would like to turn it into something bigger?
+The JazzWorks Composers' Symposium is devoted to individual and small group instruction in composition and arranging that honours every stage of the process, from the inkling of an idea to near-complete material.
 Participants will have the opportunity to develop and refine their original compositions under the mentorship of JazzWorks faculty members and learn more about composing music in the process.
-Original compositions will be debuted at the main camp's final Sunday concert.
+Original compositions may be debuted at the Jazz Camp's final Sunday concert.

 Facilities